 Collagen Powders: The upside of collagen powders is that you have flexibility in exactly what how you take it, and what you add it to.
 You can add it to your coffee, smoothies, chai tea at night or water — you can even add it to baked goods.
 One scoop will give you around 10 grams of collagen.

 Collagen Pills: The biggest difference between pills and powder is that pills come in capsules, which are made of gelatin and water.
 Other than that, they are the same product and are generally the pick of those who do not see themselves wanting to add collagen to anything else.
-The biggest drawback is that these pills are generally quite large and you have to take anywhere between three and six capsules a day to get 10-20 grams or so, respectively — this is still generally less collagen than you would likely consume by adding powder to a drink.
+The biggest drawback is that these pills are generally quite large and you have to take anywhere between three and six capsules a day to get 10-20 grams or so, respectively — this is still generally less collagen than you would likely consume by adding the powder to a drink.

 Collagen Water: For people on the move, grab-and-go collagen water is the way to go.
-It skips the step of dissolving the peptide powder in water or other type of drink — and they are flavored.
+It skips the step of dissolving the peptide powder in water or another type of drink — and they are flavored.
 One bottle will give you up to 10 grams or so, and may have added sugars, so look for formulas with little sugar or no added sugars.
 Brands like Vital Proteins and Dirty Lemon lead the pack in this sector.